rnakato/CustardPy/docs/content/QuickStart.rst

     $ apptainer exec [--nv] --bind /work custardpy.sif \
         custardpy_cooler -g $gt -f $genome -b $build -e $enzyme \
         -i $index_bwa -p $ncore fastq/$cell $cell

+``--gpus all`` option in docker or ``--nv`` option in Apptainer is required to use GPU in the container.
+If you do not have a GPU or do not want to use it, simply omit this option.

 Hi-C analysis using Juicer